-Welcome to the Cartoon Channel, where our collection currently has 15 different shows and 96 films, for your enjoyment!!
+Welcome our Cartoons Section, where the collection currently has 15 different shows and 96 films, for your enjoyment!!

 In some historic footage Superman makes his big screen appearance, we also meet the early Betty Boop.

 But no cartoon channel would be complete, without the likes of Bugs Bunny, Daffy Duck and of course Popeye fighting Bluto for the hand of Olive Oyl.

 Betty Boop created by Max Fleischer, made her first appearance in 1930.
 Soon she was a major star and even to this day is 'The Queen of the Animated Screen'.

 Largely forgotten today Bosko was for a brief period a major star, even rivalling Mickey Mouse in popularity.

 Surely everyone has seen Bugs Bunny and knows his catchphrase 'What's up, doc?'.
 During the 'Golden Age of Animation' he starred in an incredible 163 shorts, ensuring his fame endures.

 A collection of cartoon shorts, featuring such stars as Woody Woodpecker, also included are some public information films.